ilkkanml/TV_Project_Platform/project-bible/05-api-bible.md

 - Sensitive data must not be logged.
 - Playlist credentials must not be logged.
 - Payment card data must not be logged.
+- Tokens and secrets must not be logged.
 - Audit logs should be append-only where possible.

 ## Health Module